Leroiduxd/FaucetPharos/README.md

-# Simple API for Render/Railway
+# Simple API for Render
-This is a simple Node.js Express API ready to deploy on Render.com or Railway.app.
+This is a corrected CommonJS version ready for Render or Railway.